Multiple sclerosis (MS) affects women more often than men and typically begins between ages 20 and 40.

 Multiple sclerosis (MS) is a neurological autoimmune disease that affects the central nervous system (brain and spinal cord).
 The disease causes damage to the myelin sheath, the protective covering of the nerve cells.
 Symptoms vary according to the location and severity of each attack, and episodes can last for days, weeks, or months.

 Over the past 10 years, there has been considerable progress made in the treatment of multiple sclerosis.
 There are now several multiple sclerosis therapy options available to patients.
-Your doctor at the Partners Multiple Sclerosis Center will discuss these multiple sclerosis treatment options in detail and recommend treatments that are appropriate for your care.
+Your doctor at the Brigham Multiple Sclerosis Center will discuss these multiple sclerosis treatment options in detail and recommend treatments that are appropriate for your care.
 The following medications are available for patients:

 The Brigham and Women’s Hospital (BWH) Department of Neurology comprises a diverse yet integrated array of specialized clinical services, including inpatient and outpatient evaluation and management, second opinions for complex cases, diagnostic testing, and care for the most critically ill.
 This collaborative approach enables our team to provide patients with all the care they need in one location, providing a greater measure of safety, convenience, and satisfaction.